le-huynh/lehuynh.rbind.io/content/about/_index.md

 is a collection of random thoughts, tips, and technical stuff on my coding journey.
 Most of the posts are personal notes to my future self, who I'm sure has forgotten many things.

-Hey, future me – read this blog before setting your computer on fire!
+Hey, future me – are you debugging your code?
+Read this blog before setting your computer on fire!

 <!-- Social section -->